QianZeHao123/CV_qianzehao/cv-typst-version/cv_en.typ

 == Personal Skills
 #chiline()

-- *Full-Stack Development*: Proficient in statistical analysis, web scraping, and visualization using R and Python; backend development (Flask) and deep learning (PyTorch); skilled in frontend development with Node.js and Vue.js; experienced in applying MATLAB for machine learning and signal processing.
+- *Full-Stack Development*: Proficient in statistical analysis, web scraping, and visualization using R and Python; backend development (FastAPI, SQL) and deep learning (PyTorch); skilled in frontend development with Node.js and Vue.js; experienced in applying MATLAB for machine learning and signal processing.
 Familiar with large language model and AI agent building; proficient in Docker deployment.
 - *Software Proficiency*: Microsoft Office 365, 3D engines, AutoCAD, simulation software, mathematical optimization tools, and typesetting tools (Typst, LaTeX).
 - *Practical and Creative Skills*: Familiar with mechanical modeling, 3D printing, and electronic hardware production.
 Proficient in playing various musical instruments, such as guitar, bass, and piano.
 - *Language Proficiency*: IELTS score of 6.5, passed CET-4 and CET-6.